nucypher/nucypher/docs/source/glossary.rst

     MessageKit
       The ciphertext (data encrypted with a symmetric key) and the :term:`Capsule` (encrypted symmetric key) that are stored together.

-    Moe
-      *"The Monitor"* :term:`Character` - provides a high-level view of the NuCypher Network.

     NU
       The NuCypher token used by nodes for staking.